Updated: Sep 7

 You don’t need to know anything, do anything or have any prior experience to reap the benefits of this practice, you are invited to rest and receive

 This stage varies greatly from style to style, teacher to teacher and depending on the intention for the practice but the overall intention is to facilitate an arrival into the present moment and begin to stimulate the relaxation response in the body in preparation for the practice.
 The Himalayan Institute approach offers the most detailed settling process with a long and detailed sequence of breath work and movements before coming to stillness.
 There can be a focus on the senses, elemental connections, body sensing and breath awareness to aid relaxation and deepen the experience of grounding.

 Alpha brainwaves (8-12hz) are present during meditation and quietly flowing thoughts.
-It is a state of awareness that is a resting, wakeful state which aids overall mental co-ordination, calmness, alertness, mind-body integration and learning.
-These type of brain waves decrease with the eyes open and this state of relaxation is experienced during the early stages of yoga nidra as the body settles.
+It is a state of awareness that is a resting, wakeful state which aids overall mental coordination, calmness, alertness, mind-body integration and learning.
+These types of brain waves decrease with the eyes open and this state of relaxation is experienced during the early stages of yoga nidra as the body settles.

-My favourite way to begin to arrive into the practice of yoga nidra is to stretch, yawn and sigh all of which signal to the body that it is time to rest.
-Sighing can also stimulate the release of oxytocin into the blood stream, which amongst other things can help to induce sleep and reduce stress.
+My favourite way to arrive into the practice of yoga nidra is to stretch, yawn and sigh all of which signal to the body that it is time to rest.
+Sighing can also stimulate the release of oxytocin into the bloodstream, which amongst other things can help to induce sleep and reduce stress.

 When delivering a class or session I like to invite the practitioner(s) to stretch and move intuitively before finding stillness because some may have stayed from the yoga class but others may have come straight from their day and need the movement to ground, arrive and ease out tension.

 Breath work can be really helpful to move from the sympathetic to the parasympathetic nervous system a few of my favourites are: